 Where do you meet?

 We meet at Thatcher Woods Pavilion.
 This location affords us the ability to host both indoor and outdoor classes.
 We embrace outdoor experiences and host some classes outdoors year-round.

 What day does the co-op meet?

-Families sign up together with at least one parent.
-The parent volunteers in the co-op in some capacity throughout the day, and the children take classes that the co-op is offering.
+Families sign up together with at least one parent that is committed to being present at co-op each week.
+The attending parent volunteers in the co-op in some capacity throughout the meeting day, and the children take classes that the co-op is offering.

 What ages can attend?

 Families with children from infant to 18 can participate, though structured programming is available for students 3yrs old and older.
 Children under 3 yrs old usually remain with their parents throughout the day, joining activities as appropriate.

 We are not a drop-off co-op.
 Families are on the premises together throughout the day.